 - Preheat oven to 400 degrees F.

-- Cook rice according to package instructions,
+- Cook rice according to package instructions or using instructions above.

 - Cook onion and butternut squash in oven for 15 mins and then flip and cook for another 10 mins